seemasanghavi22/Faster-R-CNN/README.md

 # Faster-R-CNN
 This repository is created for an NUS-DSA5204 project report to study object detection model performance for video dataset.
 It stores all the code and outcome required for Paper Reproduction for the paper below: </br>
 [1] Esteban Real, Jonathon Shlens, Stefano Mazzocchi, Xin Pan, Vincent Vanhoucke.
-YouTube-BoundingBoxes: A Large High-Precision HumanAnnotated Data Set for Object Detection in Video, IEEE, 2017. </br>
+YouTube-BoundingBoxes: A Large High-Precision HumanAnnotated Data Set for Object Detection in Video, IEEE, 2017. </br>
 [2] Enoch Arulprakash, Martin Aruldoss.
-A study on generic object detection with emphasis on future research directions.
+A study on generic object detection with emphasis on future research directions.
 Journal of King Saud
 University - Computer and Information Sciences.
 2021 </br>

 ## Faster R-CNN Model
-Faster R-CNN is a two-stage detection framework (with object proposals).
-The model first feeds its input to a CNN (Resnet50) to generate feature maps.
-Then, Region proposal network is applied to these feature maps.
-This returns the object proposals along with their labels.
-In the next step, a Region of Interest (RoI) pooling layer is applied on these proposals to bring down all the proposals to the same size.
-Finally, the proposals are passed to a fully connected layer which has a SoftMax layer and a linear regression layer at its top, to classify and output the bounding boxes for objects.
-Faster R-CNN uses RPN (region proposal network) to generate effective and efficient region proposals.
+Faster R-CNN is a two-stage detection framework (with object proposals). </br>
+The model first feeds its input to a CNN (Resnet50) to generate feature maps. </br>
+Then, Region proposal network is applied to these feature maps. </br>
+This returns the object proposals along with their labels. </br>
+In the next step, a Region of Interest (RoI) pooling layer is applied on these proposals to bring down all the proposals to the same size. </br>
+Finally, the proposals are passed to a fully connected layer which has a SoftMax layer and a linear regression layer at its top, to classify and output the bounding boxes for objects. </br>
+Faster R-CNN uses RPN (region proposal network) to generate effective and efficient region proposals. </br>
 Also, its accuracy is higher than R-CNN and Fast R-CNN.
-However, Training Faster R-CNN is complicated, not efficient for real time applications
+However, Training Faster R-CNN is complicated, not efficient for real time applications. </br>
 ## Model Algorithm:
 Feed the input image to the CNN to generate a convolutional feature map.<br />
 Region proposal network is applied on these feature maps.
 This returns the object proposals along with their objectness score.<br />